tinydevcrm/tinydevcrm-backend/README.md

-# `api.tinydevcrm.com` - TinyDevCRM backend / API layer
+# `tinydevcrm-backend` - TinyDevCRM backend / API layer

 ## Getting Started

-Make sure you have the following dependencies installed on your system:
+Make sure you have the following dependencies, or similar, installed on your
+system:

 -   `bash`, version 5.0.3(1)-release (x86_64-pc-linux-gnu)
 -   `git`, version 2.25.1
 -   `docker`, version 19.03.6, build 369ce74a3c
 -   `docker-compose`, version 1.23.2, build 1110ad01

-I'm using Ubuntu 19.10 Eoan Ermine:
+This stack was developed against Ubuntu 19.10 Eoan Ermine:

 ```bash
 $ lsb_release -a